ArctosDB/documentation-wiki/_how_to/How-to-Create-Taxa.markdown

 ![](https://raw.githubusercontent.com/ArctosDB/documentation-wiki/gh-pages/tutorial_images/taxonomy_classification_terms.png)

 8. Click “Save Edits” to save all data for your taxon.

+    **Additional notes about classification terms**

+    Term Types are optional but may help users locate your specimens.
+The following mixture of ordered Term Types and Terms without Term Types is possible (and common).

+    Term Type|Term
+    Kingdom|Animalia
+    |Cellular Life
+    Family|Soricidae
+    |Soricinae
+    Genus|Sorex

+    Infrageneric terms (species, sub-species, variety, etc.) should be supplied as multinomials: species=*Sorex cinereus*, never only *cinereus*.

+    [Carex brunnescens subsp. alaskana](http://arctos.database.museum/name/Carex%20brunnescens%20subsp.%20alaskana#Arctos) is an example of a botanical name which includes a subspecific epithet and two authors.

 The [View Taxon Page] allows you to check everthing you entered for accuracy and to see how the taxon will appear to Arctos users.